Amizic/ConfigurationLibrary/README.md

 # Configuration Library
-Configuration library made for reading config.cfg file values, and storing them in memory.
+Configuration library made in C++, for reading config.cfg file values, and storing them in memory.

 ## Building the Library
 ### Static Build